AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 - Oracle's role in using notes
 - Value Serialization/Deserialization

-This explainer will go through some examples that touch on what has been covered [here](../../../../learn/concepts/storage/notes).

 #### Some code context
 The way Aztec (`aztec-packages` monorepo) benefits from the Noir language is via three important components:
 - `Aztec-nr` - a Noir framework enabling contracts on Aztec, written in Noir.
-Includes useful Note implementations.
+Includes useful Note implementations
 - `noir contracts` - , example Aztec contracts
 - `noir-protocol-circuits` - a crate containing essential circuits for the protocol (public circuits and private wrappers)